 1. Grate 1 bar of Kirk’s castile bar soap into large pot or container.

-2. Add 10 cups hot water, stir and cover.
+2. Add 10 cups hot water, stir until soap dissolves.

-Update added on Feb.
-6th 2013 – This liquid soap seems to thicken or gel up when cold, store in a warm area of your house and it should remain runny like it should be.
+Update – This liquid soap seems to thicken or gel up when cold, store in a warm area of your house and it should remain liquid.